SmartThingsCommunity/st-device-sdk-c/README.md

 - Register a Device
 - Develop a Device Application

-## Porting SmartThings Device SDK
+## Porting SmartThings SDK for Direct Connected Devices for C

 This core device library has platform-dependent directories.
 In current SDK version, those that must be ported are present in `src/port/bsp`, `src/port/net` and `src/port/os`.
 By default, we have already provided several implementations based on some operating systems(e.g. FreeRTOS) and chipsets(e.g. ESPRESSIF, REALTEK).
 These porting examples in those directories make it easier for you to port to additional chipsets and operating systems.
 As of now, this release can also be cross-compiled directly through several chipset SDK environments that have already been ported in the [Reference repository](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref).

 For instructions on how to port this SDK, please see the [Porting Guide](https://github.com/SmartThingsCommunity/st-device-sdk-c/blob/master/doc/porting_guide.md).

-## Building SmartThings Device SDK
+## Building SmartThings SDK for Direct Connected Devices for C

 This core device library should be built according to the chipset development environment to be applied.
 If this environment is not ready yet, you can build it in the POSIX environment based on Ubuntu as shown below.